xon88/laravel5-REST-example/readme.md

 chown -R projuser:apache /var/www
 ```

-Login as the project user:
+Login as the project user and navigate to the directory:
 ```
 su projuser
 cd /var/www/dev.local
 ```

-Make your user the owner
+Make your user the owner:
 ```
 sudo chown -R projuser:apache /var/www/dev.local
 ```

-Make sure directory is empty - if not empty it and also remove hidden files
+Make sure directory is empty - if not empty it and also remove hidden files:
 ```
 rm -R /var/www/dev.local/*
 rm -R /var/www/dev.local/.*
 ```

-Clone repo - get clone link from github
+Clone repo - get clone link from github:
-(don't forget the . at the end to clone in current directory without creating a new folder)
+>Don't forget the . at the end to clone in current directory without creating a new folder
 ```
 git clone https://github.com/xon88/laravel5-REST-example.git .
 ```

-Turn off git marking files as changed if permissions have changed
+Turn off git marking files as changed if permissions have changed:
 ```
 git config core.filemode false git config --global core.filemode false